 Or, I’ll say, “Imagine it’s 100 degrees and your AC breaks down, so you call for a repair guy.
 He charges you $500 for 1 hour of work to get the AC going.
 Would you ever negotiate that amount with him?
 No!
 Because he did a service that helped bring you immense comfort in your home.
 Right?!”

 So, I’m going to be a bit blunt for a second…if you are one of those people who is reading this thinking, “What is the point of hiring a designer if I can’t get those discounts?”
-Well, then hiring a designer probably isn’t for you.
+Well, then hiring a luxury interior designer probably isn’t for you.
 And that’s okay!

 When I work with clients, I want them to understand that product markup isn’t me trying to scam you out of money or take anything from you.
 Absolutely not.
 I’m offering you a service and my intellect that will, in turn, make your space beautiful and tell your story in a unique way.

 As designers, we get discounts so that we can markup the products in order to make a profit in our businesses, not to get rich quick, but to keep ourselves afloat and continue returning to those vendors with our fabulous clients.
 The discounts we receive are a benefit of the time, energy, and effort we put into sourcing furniture from those manufacturers.
 Those discounts are KEY to profitability in our businesses, which means we can keep serving more people.

 Besides, even if we do get discounts, many of the vendors we work with are trade-only, which means you can’t purchase the item without a luxury interior designer by your side anyway!
 (And because the pieces are such high quality, the sale price is still extremely competitive with what you could find in retail for lesser quality.)

 So if it helps you to think of that markup as the cost of exclusive access to high quality goods, go for it. 😉